 A non-AP STA that supports NPCA operation shall announce its NPCA Switching Delay and NPCA Switch Back Delay in TBD frames.

-An NPCA STA shall not switch to the NPCA primary channel for NPCA operation if the value of the most recently received NPCA Operation Information Present field from its associated AP is equal to 0.
+A non-AP NPCA STA shall not switch to the NPCA primary channel for NPCA operation if the value of the most recently received NPCA Operation Information Present field from its associated AP is equal to 0.
+An NPCA AP shall not switch to the NPCA primary channel for NPCA operation if the value of its most recently transmitted NPCA Operation Information Present field is equal to 0.

-An NPCA STA may switch to the NPCA primary channel for NPCA operation if the value of the most recently received NPCA Operation Information Present field from its associated AP is equal to 1 if either condition a) or b) is met:
+An NPCA STA may switch to the NPCA primary channel for NPCA operation if the value of the most recently received or transmitted NPCA Operation Information Present field corresponding to its BSS is equal to 1 and either condition a) or b) is met:

-the STA received a PPDU that is an HE/EHT/UHR PPDU on the BSS primary channel and all of the following conditions are true:
+the STA received a PPDU and/or received a PHY-RXSTART.indication primitive for an HE/EHT/UHR PPDU on the BSS primary channel and all of the following conditions are true:

-the received PPDU is classified by the STA as an inter-BSS PPDU following the procedure defined in 26.2.2 (Intra-BSS and inter-BSS PPDU classification).
+the PPDU is classified by the STA as an inter-BSS PPDU following the procedure defined in 26.2.2 (Intra-BSS and inter-BSS PPDU classification).

-the duration of the received PPDU, determined by the Length and Rate fields of the L-SIG field of the PPDU, plus the TXOP duration, indicated in the TXOP field of the HE-SIG-A/U-SIG field, is greater than the NPCA Minimum Duration Threshold advertised by its associated AP
+the duration of the PPDU, determined as the smaller of the value of TXTIME from the PLME-TXTIME.confirm primitive returned in response to a PLME-TXTIME.request primitive that used the RXVECTOR associated with the PPDU in place of the TXVECTOR parameter for the primitive and the value of the TXOP_DURATION parameter of the RXVECTOR of the PPDU, is greater than the value indicated in the most recently received or transmitted NPCA Minimum Duration Threshold field corresponding to its BSS

-the 20/40/80/160 MHz channel occupied by the received PPDU is identified by the STA, based on the Bandwidth field in the PHY preamble of the PPDU and the channel allocations in the corresponding band, and the channel occupied by the received PPDU does not overlap with the NPCA primary channel
+the 20/40/80/160 MHz channel occupied by the PPDU is identified by the STA, based on the Bandwidth field in the PHY preamble of the PPDU and the channel allocations in the corresponding band, and the channel occupied by the PPDU does not overlap with the NPCA primary channel

 TBD conditions